southbay82/ai_spec-driven-design/windsurf/workflows/spec-init-jira.md

+---
+description: Builds a spec from a JIRA ticket in phased manner with approvals, using Atlassian MCP or user input.
+---

 # Name: spec-jira

-## Description
-Builds a spec from a JIRA ticket in phased manner with approvals, using Atlassian MCP or user input.

 ## Parameters
 - Name: jira-id